Radius Global Infrastructure Common Stock Begins Trading on Nasdaq with Ticker Symbol RADI

 In conjunction with the name change, domestication and change in listing venue to the NASDAQ, the Company also launched a new corporate website that can be accessed at https://www.radiusglobal.com.

-Credit Suisse Securities (USA) LLC, Evercore Group L.L.C. and Goldman Sachs executed the Company’s global listing roadshow and will act as the Company’s Nasdaq market makers.
+Credit Suisse Securities (USA) LLC, Evercore Group L.L.C. and Goldman Sachs intend to make a market in the Company’s Class A Common Stock on the Nasdaq Global Market.

 About the Company: